-- Containers should be made of non-toxic materials. - Containers used for transporting food should be cleaned and disinfected after each use. - Containers that have been in direct contact with soil, mud, compost or fecal material should be properly marked and should not enter the receiving or packing facility at any time. - Containers used for food, particularly fresh produce, should not be used to transport any other materials.
+- Containers should be made of non-toxic materials. - used only for transporting food - should be cleaned and disinfected after each use. - If it is direct contact ed with soil, mud, compost or fecal material - It should not enter the receiving or packing facility at any time. - Containers used for food, particularly fresh produce, - should not be used to transport any other materials.